K-PaaS/cp-guide-eng/use-guide/source-control/cp-source-control-use-guide.md

 # <div id='2'/> 2.
 Container Platform Source Control Access

 ### <div id='2.1'/> 2.1.
 Service Container Platform Source Control Access
-1. Connect by clicking the "dashboard" button on the applied source control from the space page of the PaaS-TA portal.
+1. Connect by clicking the "dashboard" button on the applied source control from the space page of the K-PaaS portal.

 <br>